If you want a bespoke and fabulous holiday planned and overseen by an experienced and reliable...

 Excellent service every time

 Kate Dunlop and the Audley team were exceptionally professional and very supportive in helping us...

 Contact a specialist

 The specialist who designs your trip to Kenya will have explored the country many times and, in some cases, lived there.
 Their first-hand knowledge gives us the belief that no other travel company can match our expertise in helping you plan your trip.
 Your dedicated specialist will take the time to understand your preferences and build them into an itinerary to match, working to your budget.
-He or she will keep perfecting it until you’re completely happy and ready to book.Find out what sets us apart ›
+He or she will keep perfecting it until you’re completely happy and ready to book.Watch our tailor-made process ›

 When to go